Revealing self-gravity in a Stern-Gerlach Humpty-Dumpty experiment: Humpty-Dumpty Stern Gerlach experiment as a test for the Schr odinger-Newton equation

 \subsection{{\bf Ehrenfest's theorem and self-gravity}}

-In order to compute the phase shift associated to each wave packet, it appears to be useful to develop the potential $V(z,t)$ to the second order in $z$ around the location of the peak of the gaussian wave packet.
-To see this, let us consider the Schrodinger equation
+Before we compute the phase shift associated to each wave packet, it appears to be useful to develop the potential $V(z,t)$ to the second order in $z$ around the location of the peak of the gaussian wave packet.
+To see this, let us consider the Schr\"odinger equation

 Denoting $\frac{\partial^2 V}{\partial z^2}\Bigr|_{\braket{z}}=m\omega^2$, and identifying $V_{0}(t)+V_{1}(t)\,z+V_{2}(t)\,z^2$ with the expression of $V$ above we get